 Tour manager - Your tour manager will be on hand throughout the tour to ensure that everything operates according to plan.
 If you have any problems or questions, please see him or her immediately - it is often possible to resolve complaints or problems very quickly on the spot, and do everything to help you enjoy your holiday.
 Tipping -To keep our tours affordable, we do not increase the tour price by adding in tips.
 However, in the tourism industry, there is a certain level of expectation that when receiving a good service, one does award with a tip.
 Tour Managers, Representatives, Guides and Drivers appreciate a tip at the end of their involvement with the tour, but this is entirely at your discretion.
 We believe in allowing you to tip according to your level of satisfaction with their services.
-Grading - This tour has been graded as Demanding: On your feet all day, uneven terrain (e.g. cobbles).
+Grading - This tour has been graded as moderate due to the amount of walking involved and standing time when visiting sites.
+There is no coach service on Day 2, and we include a 2-hour walking tour of Harrogate which follows a gentle route with limited places to sit down.
+There are staircases at Newby Hall, as well as 25 acres of gardens to explore there.
+Please contact our team or visit the mobility page on our website if you need further information.